-The PIC24H family of devices consists of two types of Reset:
+The dsPIC33F family of devices consists of two types of Reset:

-- · Cold Reset - · Warm Reset
+- Cold Reset - Warm Reset

 A cold Reset is the result of a POR or BOR.
-On a cold Reset, FNOSC configuration bits in the FOSC device configuration register select the device clock source.
+On a cold Reset, the FNOSC configuration bits in the FOSC device configuration register select the device clock source.

 A warm Reset is the result of all other reset sources, including the RESET instruction.
-On warm Reset, the device will continue to operate from the current clock source as indicated by the Current Oscillator Selection (COSC<2:0>) bits in the Oscillator Control (OSCCON<14:12>) register.
+On a warm Reset, the device will continue to operate from the current clock source as indicated by the Current Oscillator Selection (COSC<2:0>) bits in the Oscillator Control (OSCCON<14:12>) register.

 The device is kept in a Reset state until the system power supplies have stabilized at appropriate levels and the oscillator clock is ready.
-Figure 8-2 shows the sequence in which this occurs, and is detailed as follows:
+The sequence in which this occurs is detailed below and shown in Figure 8-2.

-- POR: A POR circuit holds the device in Reset when the power supply is turned On.
+- 1. POR: A POR circuit holds the device in Reset when the power supply is turned On.
 The POR circuit is active until VDD crosses the VPOR threshold and the delay TPOR has elapsed. - 2.
 BOR: The on-chip voltage regulator has a BOR circuit that keeps the device in Reset until VDD crosses the VBOR threshold and the delay TBOR has elapsed.
 The delay TBOR ensures the voltage regulator output becomes stable. - 3.
 PWRT Timer: The programmable power-up timer continues to hold the processor in Reset for a specific period of time (TPWRT) after a BOR.
 The delay TPWRT ensures that the system power supplies have stabilized at the appropriate level for full-speed operation.
-After the delay TPWRT has elapsed, the SYSRST becomes inactive, which in turn enables the selected oscillator to start generating clock cycles. - Oscillator Delay: The total delay for the clock to be ready for various clock source selections are provided in Table 8-1.
+After the delay TPWRT has elapsed, the SYSRST becomes inactive, which in turn enables the selected oscillator to start generating clock cycles. - 4.
+Oscillator Delay: The total delay for the clock to be ready for various clock source selections is given in Table 8-1.
 Refer to Section 7.
-"Oscillator" (DS70227) in the "PIC24H Family Reference Manual" for more details. - 5.
+"Oscillator" (DS70186) in the "dsPIC33F Family Reference Manual" for more details. - 5.
 When the oscillator clock is ready, the processor begins execution from location 0x000000.
 The user-assigned application programs a GOTO instruction at the reset address, which redirects program execution to the appropriate start-up routine. - 6.
-The Fail-Safe Clock Monitor (FSCM), if enabled, begins to monitor the system clock when the system clock is ready and the delay TFSCM elapsed.
+The Fail-Safe Clock Monitor (FSCM), if enabled, begins to monitor the system clock when the system clock is ready and the delay TFSCM has elapsed.